lsawade/merplot/docs/source/filter.rst

 Filter
 ======

-To accomodate Mermaid testing values in the `.vit` file, we need to filter out certain times.
+To accommodate Mermaid testing values in the `.vit` file, we need to filter out certain times.
 This is easily done by using a `.yml` file. `.yml` files ar easy to read and easy to modify.